Olivia Bailey: Political career

 Bailey had been Chair of the Labour Women's Network, deputy General Secretary of the Fabian Society, and a senior aide to Keir Starmer, before standing as a parliamentary candidate.

 Bailey contested Reading West at the 2017 general election, but was defeated by the incumbent Member of Parliament (MP), Alok Sharma.

 At the 2024 general election, Bailey was elected as MP for the new Reading West and Mid Berkshire constituency with 35% of the vote.
 She was subsequently appointed parliamentary private secretary to the Work and Pensions Secretary, Liz Kendall.

 In September 2025 she was appointed as Parliamentary Under-Secretary of State (Minister for Early Education) and Parliamentary Under-Secretary of State (Minister for Equalities) at the Department for Education, with the latter focusing on LGBT+ legislation and policy.

+In April 2026 she voted against the motion to launch a parliamentary inquiry into Prime Minister Sir Keir Starmer's vetting of Lord Mandelson.

 Personal life

-Bailey is a lesbian and married to Finn McGoldrick, with whom she has two children.
-McGoldrick is a Member of Reading Council and a special adviser to the Business Secretary, Jonathan Reynolds.
+Bailey is married to Finn McGoldrick, with whom she has two children.
+McGoldrick is a Member of Reading Council.

 Her father, Roy Bailey, has been a Member of Bracknell Forest Council since 2023.
-Her mother has Alzheimer's disease.